python/devguide/runtests.rst

 1. This way of running tests exists only for local developer needs and is discouraged for anything else
-2. Some modules do not support it at all, for example ``test_importlib``, in other words: if some module does not have ``unittest.main()`` most likely it does not support direct invocation
+2. Some modules do not support it at all.
+One example is``test_importlib``.
+   In other words: if some module does not have ``unittest.main()``, then most likely it does not support direct invocation.

 If you have a multi-core or multi-CPU machine, you can enable parallel testing using several Python processes so as to speed up things::